learn-co-curriculum/manual_setup/README.md

 7. Backup your `.gitconfig` file with `mv ~/.gitconfig{,.bak}`.

-8. `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/gitconfig" -o "$HOME/.gitconfig"` then `nano ~/.gitconfig` and edit what needs to be edited (github username and github email in a few places)
+8. `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/gitconfig" -o "$HOME/.gitconfig"` then `atom ~/.gitconfig` (you can access this file with the editor of your choosing) and edit what needs to be edited (github username and github email in a few places).